kawuchuu/firetail/README.md

   3. `npm install`
   4. **Optional.
 Linux only.** If you run into Node module errors, try rebuilding `dbus` using `electron-builder`.
   5. `npm start`
   6. **Optional.** If you'd like to build an executable, run `electron-builder --<platform>`.
-If you're building for Linux, `electron-builder` will create an AppImage and a Debian package.
+If you're building for Linux, `electron-builder` will create an AppImage, a Debian package, and a Pacman package.
+If you're building for Windows, `electron-builder` will create an installer and a portable executable.
+If you're building for macOS, `electron-builder` will create a DMG file.
 If you want to build other package types, edit `package.json`.